 One thing we can rely on not thinking about while pregnant is that at least we can't get pregnant again right now... right?

-There is an exceedingly rare phenomenon called superfetation in which a woman can become pregnant with a new embryo while she is already pregnant with another one.
-It is so rare in fact that there are only 10 documented cases of it occurring in humans.
+There is an exceedingly rare phenomenon called superfetation in which someone can become pregnant with a new embryo while already pregnant with another one.

-In other words a woman is pregnant with two babies, but they are not twins—one is older than the other, usually by a few weeks.
+When this happens, the person is pregnant with two babies, but they are not twins in the usual sense of the word.
+In the case of superfetation, one baby is older than the other, usually by a few weeks.

-Don’t worry, your high school biology teacher did not mislead you.
-Normally when a woman becomes pregnant, the hormonal shift that occurs in her body stops ovulation (the release of another egg), which is why you stop getting your period when you are pregnant.
+Don't worry, your high school biology teacher did not mislead you.
+Normally when someone becomes pregnant, the hormonal shift that occurs in the body stops ovulation (the release of another egg), which is why you stop getting your period when you are pregnant.

-In the case of superfetation, however, for reasons not well understood, a woman does ovulate again after conceiving the first baby.
-And if she has sex during that fertile window, she can conceive again.
+In the case of superfetation, however, for reasons not well understood, ovulation does occur again after conceiving the first baby.
+And if they have sex or insemination during that fertile window, they can conceive again.

 This unexpected turn of events recently became the reality for a woman named Rebecca Roberts from Wiltshire, England.
 After receiving fertility treatments, she became pregnant—at first, there was only one baby.
 But according to her report to Good Morning America, at her 12-week ultrasound, Roberts learned that not only was she pregnant with two babies, but one of them was about three weeks older than the other.